themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

 </template>
 ```

 See it up there at the top `{{> addNewDocumentModal }}`?
-By the magic of Bootstrap, all we need to do is make sure the _markup_ for our modal is on screen by including our template.
-It handles the hiding/showing for us.
+By the magic of Bootstrap, all we need to do is make sure the _markup_ for our modal is on screen by including our template and set the `data-toggle="modal" data-target="#new-document-modal"` attributes on our "Start a New Document" button.
+After that, Bootstrap handles the hiding/showing for us.
 Let's look at the logic for our modal so we can get an idea of how this is wired up.

 <p class="block-header">/clients/controllers/authenticated/add-new-document-modal.js</p>